RyThom6/PatientFileChanger/README.md

 # PatientFileChanger
 You can read, edit or append a patient's file
-Simple code to be able to check what's in a person's file and then edit or add too accordingly
+Simple code to be able to check what's in a person's file and then edit or add to accordingly